Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Cider and Calvados, both much loved throughout the country

 • Camembert, right?
 It comes from the village of Camembert in the Calvados.
-The familiar round, wooden box is a stable on French tables
+The familiar round, wooden box is a staple on French tables

 • Oysters, mussels, scallops (for this alone I'll spend 6 hours on the train!) and sole